Pylons/pyramid/docs/narr/project.rst

-Two names are made available to the pshell user as globals: ``root`` and ``registry``.  ``root`` is the the object returned by the default :term:`root factory` in your application.  ``registry`` is the :term:`application registry` object (often accessed within view code as ``request.registry``).
+Two names are made available to the pshell user as globals: ``root`` and ``registry``.  ``root`` is the the object returned by the default :term:`root factory` in your application.  ``registry`` is the :term:`application registry` object associated with your project's application (often accessed within view code as ``request.registry``).

 If you have `IPython <http://en.wikipedia.org/wiki/IPython>`_ installed in the interpreter you use to invoke the ``paster`` command, the ``pshell`` command will use an IPython interactive shell instead of a standard Python interpreter shell.
 If you don't want this to happen, even if you have IPython installed, you can pass the ``--disable-ipython`` flag to the ``pshell`` command to use a standard Python interpreter shell unconditionally.

 .. code-block:: text